Travel Insurance With Medical Conditions

 Qualification requirements:

-• Allianz 120-day lookback period: treatment, symptoms, or doctor visits within 120 days make it pre-existing
+• Allianz 120-day lookback: treatment, symptoms or doctor visits within 120 days make it pre-existing

-• Purchase waiver within 14 days of first trip payment for cancer-related coverage
+• Buy the waiver within 14 days of your first trip payment for cancer-related coverage

-Travel insurance covers unexpected emergencies if your condition suddenly worsens, but not scheduled treatments.
-Trip cancellation coverage reimburses non-refundable costs if your doctor advises against travel.
+Travel insurance covers unexpected emergencies when your condition worsens but not scheduled treatments.
+Trip cancellation coverage reimburses non-refundable costs when your doctor advises against travel.

 Diabetes